r4tangUCSD/league-red-vs-blue/README.md

 My baseline model uses Logistic Regression.
 These are the features in the baseline model:

--"side:" A nominal variable that is either red or blue.
+-"*side*:" A nominal variable that is either red or blue.
 As explored earlier, the blue side is more likely to win, so I include it as a feature that could help predict a team's victory.
 Since this a nominal variable, i use OneHotEncoder().

--"goldat10:" A quantative variable.
+-"*goldat10*:" A quantative variable.
 A team in League of Legends needs money to buy items and upgrade their champion's stats.
 If a team has a lot of gold early on in a game, it follows that they'll probably have more resources to help them win.

--"killsat10:" A quantative variable.
+-"*killsat10*:" A quantative variable.
 In League of Legends, kills temporarily take enemy champions out of the game and also awards a player bonus gold.
 Like "goldat10", this variable probably also is correlated with 'result.'

 Baseline Model Accuracy: 0.6337142857142857, which is better than blindly guessing but not good enough to make meaningful predictions.